Central Coast Mariners FC

 Central Coast Mariners Football Club is an Australian professional association football club based in Gosford, on the Central Coast of New South Wales.
 It competes in the A-League Men, under licence from the Australian Professional Leagues (APL).

 The Mariners were founded in 2004 and are one of the eight original A-League teams.
 It is the first professional sports club from the Gosford region to compete in a national competition.
-Despite being one of the smallest clubs in the league, the Central Coast Mariners are one of the most successful clubs in Australian soccer history, having won three A-League Championships from six Grand Final appearances and topped the table to win the A-League Premiership three times.
+Despite being one of the smallest clubs in the league, the Central Coast Mariners are one of the most successful clubs in Australian soccer history, having won three A-League Championships from six Grand Final appearances, as well as the A-League Premiership three times.
 The club has also appeared in the AFC Champions League five times and won the AFC Cup once.

 The club plays matches at Central Coast Stadium, a 20,059-seat stadium in Gosford; its purpose-built training facility, Mariners Centre of Excellence, is located in the suburb of Tuggerah.
 The facility is also home to a youth team that competes in the A-League Youth.
 The Mariners' main supporters' group is known as the Yellow Army, for the colour of the club's home kit.
 The club shares a rivalry with Newcastle Jets, known as the F3 Derby, after the previous name of the highway that connects the cities of the teams.
 Matt Simon is the Mariners' all-time leading goalscorer as of May 2022, with 66 goals in all competitions.
 The team record for matches played is held by John Hutchinson, who has appeared in 263 games for the Mariners.